-For many enterprises, the need for change and the knowledge of the new way of working is led by Lean portfolio and Agile PMO personnel.
+For many enterprises, the need for change and the knowledge of the new way of working is led by Lean portfolio and APMO personnel.
 In so doing, they sponsor and participate in the LACE, become SPCs, and support or encourage the development of specialty Communities of Practice (CoPs) that focus on and advance the new roles, responsibilities, and behaviors.

 Align Value Streams with Enterprise Strategy

 Development Value Streams (and the ARTs and Agile Teams that enable them) exist for one reason—to meet the strategic goals of the portfolio.
 Empowering each Value Stream with the strategic clarity and resources to do so is a core responsibility of the Lean Portfolio Management function.
-This is accomplished through a regular cycle of establishing, refining and continuously communicating the Portfolio’s Strategic Themes, as well as the portfolio’s structure, value proposition(s), resources and financial model through the Portfolio Canvas.
+This is accomplished through a regular cycle of establishing, refining and continuously communicating the Portfolio’s Strategic Themes, as well as the portfolio’s structure, value proposition(s), resources and financial model through the portfolio canvas.